 17 Things That Happen to Your Body When You Drink Soda

-It’s no secret that soda is unhealthy, with calories emptier than your average Bachelorette contestant.
+It’s no secret that drinking soda is unhealthy, with the beverage boasting calories emptier than your average Bachelorette contestant.
 After all, the first ingredient after carbonated water is sugar!
 And cities are starting to treat it like the health scourge it is: A soda tax in Philly has already reduced sales by as much as 50% in just six weeks.

 Yet one-third of Americans report having at least one sugar-sweetened beverage every day, according to the CDC.
 It’s no surprise that one-third of adults are also considered to be obese.